collinalexbell/daemon.life/index.md

 #### The Dragon Robot

-At this point, I pretty much knew what my business model would be: build a simple robot to install my AI software into and then sell the robot to tech enthusiasts who are interested in having a personal AI.

-I began development on my next robot.

 At first it was going to be a simple evolution of my swivel bot

 ![2 Axis Bot](pics/2_axis_bot.png "2 Axis Bot")